-Moist and zingy lemon drizzle muffins with a secret layer of lemon curd.
-Quick and easy to make, they will be a hit with the whole family.
-If you like lemon drizzle cake, you are going to LOVE these muffins!
+Quick and easy to make, I guarantee they will be a hit with the whole family.
+If you like lemon drizzle cake, you are going to love these lemon muffins!

 Jump to: